warmist/scripts/docs/quickfort.rst

     z-levels).
 Also transform the blueprint by rotating counterclockwise and flipping vertically in order to fit the pump stack through some tricky-shaped caverns 50 z-levels above.
-Note that this kind of careful positioning is much easier to do with `gui/quickfort`, but it can be done via the commandline as well if you know exactly what transformations and positioning you need.
+Note that this kind of careful positioning is much easier to do interactively with `gui/quickfort`, but it can be done via the commandline as well if you know exactly what transformations and positioning you need.
 ``quickfort orders 10,11,12 --dry-run``
     Process the blueprints with ids ``10``, ``11``, and ``12`` (run ``quickfort list`` to see which blueprints these are for you) and calculate